Skip to main content

 How can I move through an investigation quickly without having to answer all of the questions?

-We have designed the investigations to not progress until students have input at least a partial answer for each question.
+We have designed investigations to not progress until students have input at least a partial answer for each question.
 But if you wish to quickly scan through the investigation without having to answer questions, you can turn on “educator mode” by entering a password on the start page of the investigation.
 The educator mode password is provided in the teacher materials.
 It is the same password for all investigations.

 Alternatively, just type a few keystrokes for open-ended questions, or click any answer for multiple choice questions.
 Once you have entered something for all of the questions, you will be able to return and navigate quickly forward or backwards using the Table of Contents menu.